 1.2: Identify design principles of the AWS Cloud

-AWS Well-Architected Framework (source): key concepts, design principles, and architectural best practices for architecting and running workloads in the Cloud
+The AWS Well-Architected Framework encompasses key concepts, design principles, and architectural best practices for architecting and running workloads in the Cloud

 - Operational excellence: continuously improving processes and procedures of the daily running and monitoring of systems